×

 Series are the subcategories of levels, further pinpointing your proficiency.
 For example, the Beginner level is divided into series like Lower Beginner, Beginner and Upper Beginner.

 Seasons are sets of lessons under series.
-The seasons average at around 25 lessons and are grouped together according to a theme.
+The seasons average around 25 lessons and are grouped together according to a theme.
 There are about 1,300 lessons in total.

 Guided Learning with the Dashboard